Naskapi: Move to Matimekosh

 In 1969, Indian and Northern Affairs acquired from the reluctant Municipality of Schefferville, a marshy, 39 acre site north of the town centre and adjacent to Pearce Lake.
 By 1972, 43 row-housing units had been built there for the Naskapi, and a further 63 for Montagnais, and most of the Naskapi and Montagnais moved to this new site, known today as Matimekosh.

 For the first time in their lengthy history of relocations, the Naskapi were consulted in the planning of their new home.
 Indian and Northern Affairs sent officials to explain the new community to the Naskapi, a brochure was published, models built, and progress reports issued.
 Particular interest among the Naskapi centred on the type of housing that they would receive.
 Possibly for financial reasons, Indian and Northern Affairs wanted them to live in row houses, whereas the Naskapi had a strong preference for detached, single-family residences.
 In the event, Council was persuaded to accept row housing, but it did so only on the condition that the houses were adequately sound-proofed, which turned out not to be the case.

 Perhaps because it was the first such process in which they had been involved, the Naskapi placed considerable faith in the consultation undertaken by Indian and Northern Affairs.
 It is a source of considerable bitterness even today that, in the minds of many Naskapi, not all of the promises or reassurances that were made were lived up to.
 Two examples are most commonly cited: the insistence of Indian and Northern Affairs' representatives that the Naskapi live in row houses that, in the event, proved not to be adequately soundproofed and that had a variety of other faults; and the fact that the brochure prepared by Indian and Northern Affairs showed a fully landscaped site with trees and bushes, whereas no landscaping was done, and no trees or bushes were ever planted.

-Incidents like those may seem very minor to persons with long experience of large and impersonal institutions such as government departments, but they happened to the Naskapi when they were in a very formative stage of their relations with Indian and Northern Affairs and when they had still not forgotten their callous treatment by the Hudson's Bay Company.
-It should not come as a surprise, therefore, that these matters are still spoken of frequently today and that they maintain very considerable importance and significance for many Naskapi.
+Incidents like these, though seen as minor by most, took place during the very early stages of Naskapi and Indian and Northern Affairs relations, and the Naskapi had not forgotten the unfavorable treatment towards them from the Hudson's Bay Company.
+Thus, these incidents are still spoken about and are matters of discourse even today within the Naskapi.